 Until 1998, the Archive of the Roman Inquisition and Index Congregation was one of the best-kept secrets of modern history.
 The archive is now in the care of the Congregation for the Doctrine of the Faith.
 A large-scale long-term project, funded by the German Research Foundation, has worked on a reappraisal of the centuries-long history of censorship institutions.
 The project team has developed an international and interdisciplinary tool for the history of Roman book censorship from its beginnings in the 16th century to the end of the Index in 1966.

 Eugenio Pacelli, later Pope Pius XII (1939-1958), decisively influenced Vatican politics as a Papal Nuncio in Germany from 1917 to 1929.
 Since 2003 and 2006, his reports from this period have been accessible in the Vatican Archives.
 They have opened up a new perspective on the Catholic Church during the Weimar Republic, but also on politics and everyday culture in Germany and Europe.
 The long-term project producing an edition of these documents was financed by the DFG and ran from the beginning of 2008 to the end of 2019.
 In cooperation with the Vatican Apostolic Archives (formerly the Vatican Secret Archives) and the German Historical Institute (DHI) in Rome, the edition team has recorded, critically edited, annotated and evaluated almost 21,000 documents that are now available online.
 The text genesis of the drafts is vividly presented in the digital edition.
 Work on this project is continuing even though the funded term has come to a close.
-The abstracts are currently being translated into English.
-In addition, a multilingual website is being prepared in order to make the edition more internationally accessible.
+In January 2022 the English homepage went online to make the edition more usable internationally.